List of bus routes in Metro Manila: Express service

 Launched in March 2015, the Premium Point-to-Point (P2P) Bus Service, formerly known as Express Connect, is an express bus service connecting the suburbs to the central business districts and the international gateways.
 It initially operated between Quezon City and Makati, with a third route to SM Mall of Asia in Pasay.
-By December 2015, a total of twenty buses from Froehlich Tours and HM Transport serviced the routes linking Trinoma and SM North EDSA in Quezon City with SM Megamall in Mandaluyong and Makati, with only one or two stops in between.

 A third P2P service was introduced in April 2016 connecting Greenbelt in Makati and Alabang Town Center in Muntinlupa operated by RRCG Transport.

 Current routes

+BGC Bus

+BGC Bus, a subsidiary of the Fort Bonifacio Development Corporation (FBDC) under Ayala Corporation, operates bus routes plying Bonifacio Global City, as well as the Makati Central Business District.

+Love Bus

+In August 2025, the Marcos administration announced that it would revive the Love Bus, a premium bus service previously operated by the state-owned Metropolitan Manila Transit Corporation (MMTC).
+The revived service aims to offer free rides in Metro Manila, Metro Cebu, and Metro Davao.

+Since September 2025, two routes have been launched in Metro Manila, which mainly connect the Valenzuela Gateway Complex to the cities of Manila, Pasay, and Quezon City.
+Both routes in Metro Manila are each served by a fleet of five 20-seater lectric minibuses operated by the Department of Transportation and Global Electric Transportation (GET) Philippines.
+The two routes are free of charge throughout September.
+From October onwards, the service will remain free for senior citizens and persons with disabilities at all times and for other passengers during peak hours from 6:00 am to 9:00 am and 5:00 pm to 8:00 pm.

+Routes

 Quezon City Bus Service

 In 2021, under the Quezon City Bus Augmentation Program, the Quezon City government began operating eight city-wide bus routes with the approval of the Land Transportation and Franchising Regulatory Board.
 The service is also referred to as City Bus and the QCity Bus Service.
 On June 24, 2022, Quezon City mayor Joy Belmonte announced that the city's bus services will continue to be offered for free amidst the return of onsite work and classes and high fuel prices.
+On April 28, 2023, the bus service was made permanent through Quezon City Ordinance No. SP-3184, series of 2023, or the "Q City Bus Ordinance", placing the program under the Quezon City Traffic and Transport Management Department.

-As of March 2022, over 5.3 million passengers have been served by the city's bus services.
+As of May 2023, over 12 million passengers have been served by the city's bus services.

+In June 2024, the Quezon City Government announced faster waiting intervals and expanded operating hours for its eight routes.
+In October 2024, eight electric low-floor buses were procured by the Quezon City government.
+Each bus has a seating capacity of 41 seats, wheelchair ramps, and onboard closed-circuit television cameras.